section-engineering-education/engineering-education/articles/intro-to-c++-type-conversion/index.md

 - Implicit type conversion
 - Explicit type conversion

-Let's get started,
+Let's get started!

 ### Implicit type conversion
-Implicit type conversion which is also known as automatic type conversion is carried out by the compiler without the need for a user-initiated action.
+Implicit type conversion also known as automatic type conversion is carried out by the compiler without the need for a user-initiated action.
 It takes place when an expression of more than one data type is present which in such an instance type conversion takes place to avoid data loss.
 Every variables' data type is changed to the [data type of the variable with the largest data type](http://web.archive.org/web/20200804084844/https://www.geeksforgeeks.org/implicit-type-conversion-in-c-with-examples).

 The order of the automatic type conversion is listed below: